EthanHsieh/x-test-snap/README.md

   restore unsign TAs
 - x-test.import:
   import your own TAs, please connect x-test first before you import your TAs.
   command example: x-test.import <your TAs folder/TA>
+  If you would like to restore default TAs, please disconnect and then re-connect x-test:xtest.